ychen921/Sonar-Image-Registration/README.md

 According to the sonar calibration, we have determined that the minimum bottom range in the original Oculus sonar image corresponds to the image coordinate (959, 1025).
 Additionally, the Range value at this coordinate is 971.
 Utilizing this contextual information, we can employ specific formulas to convert each pixel value within the image plane to its corresponding Range-azimuth representation.

 The Range resolution of the Oculus sonar image is 0.0025 meters in 0 to 3.5 meters.
 The azimuth resolution is 0.25 degrees in -30 to 30 degrees.
 In sum, we can have a 1400 x 267 Range-azimuth image.
-The original Oculus sonar image and Range-Azimuth image is shown below.
+The original Oculus sonar image and Range-Azimuth image are shown below.

 Original |  Range-Azimuth |
 :-------------------------:|:-------------------------: